Dimension-Free Descriptions of Convex Sets: Background on Representation Stability

 Similarly, we can form the sequence of $k$th exterior powers $\bigwedge^k\mscr V$.

 \item[(Moments)] The sequence of \emph{moment matrices of order $k$ over $\mscr V$} is $\mathrm{Sym}^2(\mathrm{Sym}^{\leq k}\mscr V)$.
-Its elements can be viewed as symmetric matrices whose rows and columns are indexed by monomials of degree at most $k$ in basis elements for $\mscr V$. \end{enumerate} \end{remark} The group actions on these spaces are given in Section~\ref{sec:intro_notation}.
-In particular, suppose $V_n=\RR^n$ with embedding by zero-padding and the action of one of the standard families of groups from Example~\ref{ex:consistent_seqs}(a).
-Then $V_n^{\otimes k}$ consists of $n\times\cdots\times n$-sized tensors with embeddings by zero padding and $\mathrm{Sym}^kV_n$ consists of homogeneous polynomials of degree $k$ in $n$ variables.
-In this case, we also have $\mathrm{Sym}^2V_n = \mbb S^n$ and $\bigwedge^2V_n = \mathrm{Skew}(n)$.
-The space $\mathrm{Sym}^2(\mathrm{Sym}^{\leq k}V_n)$ can be viewed as symmetric matrices whose rows and columns are indexed by monomials of degree up to $k$ in $n$ variables.
-These sequences arises in tensor, sums-of-squares and moment optimization problems~\cite{SOS_chapter,Gandy_2011}.
+Its elements can be viewed as symmetric matrices whose rows and columns are indexed by monomials of degree at most $k$ in basis elements for $\mscr V$.